-At thunder::tech we have a policy against spec work, preferring to point potential clients to our portfolio reel, our curated portfolio pages or to just have a conversation about the solutions we’ve developed for other clients over the years.
+At thunder::tech we have a policy against spec work, preferring to point potential clients to our curated portfolio pages or to just have a conversation about the solutions we’ve developed for other clients over the years.

 We believe this is a much better way to approach a relationship, instead of establishing a false impression of our capabilities and what the ultimate relationship will look like.